Coming up with creative content ideas on a regular basis is not an easy task, but it’s essential for traffic growth and Google rankings.

-What are the trends pointing to where it may head next?
-Are some current trends nearing their end?
-Back your predictions with perceptive and keen insight into the past and present of your niche and sprinkle it with credible stats – this makes the trust in your brand rise even further.
+You can answer these and many other questions in your articles.
+Back your predictions with perceptive and keen insight into the past and present of your niche and sprinkle it with credible stats – this will help the trust in your brand rise even further.

 3. Show The ‘Behind The Scenes’

 Everyone loves a good behind the scenes story.

 If you provide your audience with a sneak peek behind the curtains of your work, they will certainly appreciate it.
 That way, you’ll give them something to discuss with their friends and peers.

 Plus, it’s a good way to share the unspoken parts of your story and broaden the narrative around your brand.

 Knowing what your competitors are doing is instrumental in your success.

 In terms of content creation, here are the key aspects of your competitor’s work to watch for:

 - Which of the topics they cover are trending: this can be tested with the aforementioned Google Trends – just put a few keywords your competitors are using in their articles and see what’s hot right now

 - Which of their keywords are driving the most traffic: this can be put to a test with another tool we have suggested previously – Ahrefs.
 Another useful tool in that regard is SimilarWeb.